 Objective: 0.2 – Continue to implement legacy sustainable operations practices and implementation of actions designed to improve employee and consultant awareness and understanding of our Sustainable Operations Plan.

-Objective: 0.3 – If targets for 2023 are not achieved, consider offsetting emissions with carbon or other credits to achieve desired levels of GHG emissions.
+Objective: 0.3 – If targets for 2023 are not achieved, consider offsetting emissions with carbon or other measures to achieve desired levels of GHG emissions.

 Scope 1 – Direct GHG Emissions